JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/setup_for_iffaiida.md

-# iffaiida tutorial setup from fresh container:
+# iffaiida tutorial setup from a fresh container:

 ##  install aiida_nodes if not already there
 check if the `iffdata` command is there and working.